Dealing with the deceased's rented home

 Family member or joint tenant

-However, this can only happen once, so it won't automatically be possible if the deceased had taken over the tenancy from another family member who died.
+However, this can only happen once, so it won’t be automatically possible if the deceased had previously taken over the tenancy.
+In these cases, speak to the Housing Executive or your Housing Association for advice.

 If you're a joint tenant, you have the right to take over the tenancy and stay in your home.
 The surviving joint tenant is responsible for any rent arrears on the property.